 Food is where budgeting gets tricky.
 With the rise of UberEats and MenuLog in Australia, it gets more difficult to save our pennies and cook or prepare meals at home.
 However, buying groceries and meal prepping is always considered the most cost-efficient method.

-Eating out at a nice cafe or restaurant will cost you a significant amount, as the average prices of meals in Sydney are:
+Eating out at a nice café or restaurant will cost you a significant amount, as the average prices of meals cost of living Sydney Australia are:

 $18 for breakfast